Pediatric Foreign Body Ingestions

 Given that a certain percentage of gastrointestinal foreign bodies will pass spontaneously, the physician first must decide whether a foreign body warrants intervention.
 Endoscopic removal, while generally considered to be a safe procedure, does carry with it risks such as bleeding, infection, perforation, and complications associated with sedation or anesthesia and, therefore, should be avoided unless absolutely necessary.

 Button batteries are managed somewhat differently due to their higher potential for morbidity and mortality.
 The provider should first make an attempt to determine the type and size of the battery either by determining which device the battery came from or by having caregivers bring in the original packaging or matching battery.
 The code printed on the battery gives an idea as to the size and composition of the battery in question.
-The first letter indicates the composition of the anode, or negative terminal (with “C” referring to lithium, “L” indicates alkaline, and “S” indicates silver), and the second letter indicates the shape of the battery (with “R” standing for round).
-The trailing numbers refer to size, with the first one or two numbers indicating the battery diameter rounded up to millimeters, and the second two numbers indicating the battery thickness or height.
-A CR2030 battery, for example, refers to a lithium battery that is 20 mm in diameter and 3.0 mm in height.
+The first letter indicates the composition of the anode, or negative terminal (with "C" referring to lithium), and the second letter indicates the shape of the battery (with "R" standing for round).
+The trailing numbers refer to size, with the first two numbers indicating battery diameter in millimeters.
+A CR2030 battery, for example, refers to a 20 mm lithium battery.
 This information helps guide management and predict prognosis.

 As a general rule, a button battery in the esophagus is an emergency and should be removed immediately regardless of whether or not the child is symptomatic.
 An exception to this is a child older than 12 years who has ingested a battery known to be less than 12 mm in diameter.
 Provided these children are asymptomatic, have no pre-existing esophageal disease, and have reliable caregivers, they may be observed as outpatients.
 Caregivers should be instructed to inspect the stools for passage and, if no battery is seen in 10-14 days or if the child develops symptoms, a repeat X-ray should be done.8